DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/tips-on-applying-for-teacher-training-as-a-non-uk-citizen.md

 ### If you don't have a bachelor’s degree

-If you don’t have a bachelor’s degree, you can explore [other routes into teacher training](/non-uk-teachers/non-uk-qualifications/#if-you-do-not-have-a-bachelors-degree).
+If you don't have a bachelor's degree, you can explore [other routes into teacher training](/non-uk-teachers/non-uk-qualifications#if-you-do-not-have-a-bachelors-degree)

 ## Choosing a subject to teach